Camp Humphreys: Geography

 The town of Anjeong-ri is located adjacent to the Camp Humphreys main gate.
 Smaller farming villages are located along the perimeter.

-The installation covered an area of 1210 acre, but as part of the Yongsan Relocation Plan that number has grow by 2328 acre to 3538 acre.
+The installation covered an area of 1210 acre, but as part of the Yongsan Relocation Plan that number has grown by 2328 acre to 3538 acre.

 The immediate area around Camp Humphreys is mostly agricultural and consists mainly of rice fields.
 There are some rolling hills in the vicinity, but for the most part the elevations are less than 150 ft.
 There is a small mountain range about seven miles south of Camp Humphreys, with peaks reaching 958 feet in elevation.
 Larger mountains are located to the northeast, east, and southwest, all within 20 mi with peaks reaching to 2293 ft in elevation to the south and 1000 ft in elevation to the southeast.
 Urban areas are situated mostly to the northeast of the airfield.
 Seoul is located approximately 55 mi northeast.

 The Ansong River flows from the east to west toward the West Sea and passes three miles northwest of the airfield.
 About 12 mi west of Camp Humphreys, the river widens and empties into the Asan Bay, near Koon-ni Range.

-The numerous areas of water around Camp Humphreys has an effect on the weather.
+The numerous areas of water around Camp Humphreys have an effect on the weather.
 The abundant moisture is responsible for most of the fog and stratus which occurs in the area.
 This is especially true from the spring through fall.